Intentional Action: How to Move From Idea to Action

 2. Create Manageable Goals

-3. Effective Planning for Intentional Action
+3. Planning for Intentional Action

-One method you can use is The 1,3,5 Rule:
+One helpful approach is the 1,3,5 Rule:

 5. Create an Action List